jessicafeng825/Hui-feng-Portfolio/content/project/RainRipples/index.md

-I Realize the rain ripples and puddle effect ,including puddles, flowing water, ripples of raindrops falling on the water surface and on a wet surface.
+I implemented the rain ripples and puddle effect ,including puddles, flowing water, ripples of raindrops falling on the water surface and on a wet surface.

 Mask is used to control the scope of the water puddle; the water flow Wave uses two layers of wave normals to superimpose the flow;